itfat/GraphAlgorithms/README.md

 # GraphAlgorithms
-This repository contains graph algorithms and their impelentations in python including;
+This repository contains graph algorithms and their implementations in python including;

 1- BFS